-This syllabus details the learning requirements that are to be met through the NSP, and provides general information on the specific activities that support each requirement.
+This Syllabus details the learning requirements that are to be met through the NSP, and provides general information on the specific activities that support each requirement.
 It was developed by CFC, our Centre of Excellence (CoE) and Teaching Establishment (TE) for Officer Development Period 4 Professional Military Education (PME).
-It draws upon appropriate requirements identified as part of Officer Development Period 4 Qualification Standard and is delivered to the level commensurate to a graduate degree.
-As Training Authority (TA) for PME and Commander Canadian Defence Academy, I approve this syllabus.
+It draws upon appropriate requirements identified as part of Officer Development Period 4 Qualification Standard and is delivered to the level commensurate with a graduate degree.